RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 Things Need to Do/Questions:

-1. Head function on the text column shows only the 5th observation’s text but not the others.
-Need to figure out why.
-I used the count function on text column and it shows 228 observations.
-Maybe this is an RStudio issue?
+-   Need to create word clouds
-2. Need to create word clouds
+-   Import and adjust dictionaries
-3. Import and adjust dictionaries
+-   Fix grammar
-4. Fix grammar
+-   Need to List of the metrics in US News for evaluating hospitals and pick up where they left off or, pick up on what is missing in their analyses.
-5.  list of the metrics in US News for evaluating hospitals and pick up where they left off or, pick up on what is missing in their analyses.
+-   Need to find code to align left on the text column in the cleaning section
-6.  the rmd and md file do not sync? maybe I deleted the wrong duplicate?
+-   Learn how to create a US heat map code in the EDA section

 ## Introduction